ChenHaowei2008/CTFWriteups/BlahajCTF-2023/christmas/README.md

 None of these help us when overwritten.

-However, ghidra is a liar.
+However, Ghidra is a liar.
 There is actually another variable before the array of chunks that is not shown.

 Lets look at the disassembly of the main function.
 Here is the important part: